-During the years after the Civil War, much of the nation suffered a period of unemployment and lawlessness, spawning a number of notorious desperadoes and outlaw gangs.
+During the years after the Civil War, much of the nation suffered unemployment and lawlessness, spawning several notorious desperadoes and outlaw gangs.
 It was during this time that the Reno Gang from Indiana began to terrorize the Midwest.

 Strictly religious, the children were required to study the bible for hours on Sundays, attend school, and work on the farm.
-Perhaps resenting their stringent religious upbringing, all but Clinton, who was called “Honest Clint,” rebelled and found trouble at an early age.
-Even the daughter, Laura, was known to have been as wild as her four brothers who would later form the Reno Gang.
+Perhaps resenting their stringent religious upbringing, all but Clinton, called “Honest Clint,” rebelled and found trouble at an early age.
+Even the daughter, Laura, was known to have been as wild as her four brothers, who would later form the Reno Gang.

 The older boys began to play crooked card games along the farm road when they were still very young, bilking travelers as they passed by.
-The trouble increased with a number of small burglaries and a rash of horse thefts.
-But by 1851, the bunch had become out-right criminals when several retailers’ businesses were set ablaze and the Reno’s were suspected of arson.
+The trouble increased with several small burglaries and a rash of horse thefts.
+But by 1851, the bunch had become out-right criminals when several retailers’ businesses were set ablaze, and the Reno’s were suspected of arson.

-In 1864, the pair returned to Rockford, followed by a number of other “bounty jumpers” and lawless types the pair had met during their travels.
-Forming a gang, Frank, John, Sim, and William, along with the other miscreants, headquartered in the burned out buildings of Rockford.
+In 1864, the pair returned to Rockford, followed by several other “bounty jumpers” and lawless types they had met during their travels.
+Forming a gang, Frank, John, Sim, and William, along with the other miscreants, were headquartered in the burned-out buildings of Rockford.

-Late in 1864, Frank, along with two other gang members by the names of Grant Wilson and Dixon robbed the post office and Gilbert’s Store in nearby Jonesville, Indiana.
-Before long, they were captured by U.S. Marshals, but were able to post bond and released with a trial date pending.
+Late in 1864, Frank and two other gang members by the names of Grant Wilson and Dixon robbed the post office and Gilbert’s Store in nearby Jonesville, Indiana.
+Before long, they were captured by U.S. Marshals but could post bond and release with a trial date pending.

 The next year, two more post offices were robbed in Dudleytown and Seymour, as well as several retail burglaries.

 Next, the Reno Gang made their headquarters in a Seymour Hotel called the Radar House, where unfortunate travelers who stayed there often left penniless.
-From here, they also orchestrated a number of robberies across the Midwest, as well as operating a counterfeit ring.
+They also orchestrated several robberies across the Midwest and operating a counterfeit ring from here.

-Various members of the gang were arrested a number of times, but they were always released.
+Various members of the gang were arrested several times, but they were always released.
 The brothers bragged that they had “political clout,” but the real story was that they were bribing or terrorizing officials into silence.

 Soon, the gang conceived of a new idea — to rob a train, opening the door to a “new” form of outlawry for years to come.
-On the night of October 6, 1866, John and Simeon Reno, along with a man named Frank Sparks, boarded the east-bound Ohio & Mississippi train at the Seymour depot.
-Once on board, the three masked men made their way to the express car, held a gun on the messenger and stole some $12,000.
-Afterwards, they pulled the bell rope to signal the engineer to stop the train and jumped off into the darkness when the train slowed.
-The first recorded peace time train robbery had occurred in just a matter of minutes.
+On the night of October 6, 1866, John and Simeon Reno, along with Frank Sparks, boarded the east-bound Ohio & Mississippi train at the Seymour depot.
+Once onboard, the three masked men made their way to the express car, held a gun on the messenger, and stole some $12,000.
+Afterward, they pulled the bell rope to signal the engineer to stop the train and jumped off into the darkness when the train slowed.
+The first recorded peacetime train robbery had occurred in just a matter of minutes.

-On September 28, 1867 a “copycat” holdup occurred at Seymour when another train was robbed.
-Authorities at first suspected the Reno brothers, but later it was found that the train was robbed by Walker Hammond and Michael Colleran.
+On September 28, 1867, a “copycat” holdup occurred at Seymour when another train was robbed.
+Authorities at first suspected the Reno brothers, but later it was found that Walker Hammond and Michael Colleran robbed the train.
 Pulled off in the same manner as the Reno hold-up the previous year, the pair heisted about $8,000.
 Though Hammond and Colleran were “associates” of the Renos, John Reno tracked them down, beat them up, and turned them in, without the money, of course.

-The next major hold-up of the gang was when John Reno traveled to Missouri, along with gang member, Val Elliott.
-There they robbed the Daviess County Courthouse in Gallatin on November 17, 1867, making off with more than $23,000 in cash and bonds.
-John, who had been recognized, was soon hotly pursued by the Pinkertons, who finally caught up with him in Seymour on December 4, 1867 and returned to Missouri for trial.
-As a lynch mob formed outside the courthouse, John Reno pled guilty on January 18, 1868 and was sentenced to 25 years hard labor at the Missouri State Penitentiary in Jefferson City.
+The next major hold-up of the gang was when John Reno traveled to Missouri, along with gang member Val Elliott.
+They robbed the Daviess County Courthouse in Gallatin on November 17, 1867, making off with more than $23,000 in cash and bonds.
+John, who had been recognized, was soon hotly pursued by the Pinkertons, who finally caught up with him in Seymour on December 4, 1867, and returned him to Missouri for trial.
+As a lynch mob formed outside the courthouse, John Reno pled guilty on January 18, 1868, and was sentenced to 25 years of hard labor at the Missouri State Penitentiary in Jefferson City.

-In the meantime, Frank stayed back in Indiana, where a number of Indiana treasuries were burglarized.
-Though, he was arrested for the Clinton County robbery, he was found not guilty.
+In the meantime, Frank stayed back in Indiana, where several Indiana treasuries were burglarized.
+Though he was arrested for the Clinton County robbery, he was found not guilty.
 Obviously, brother John’s doing hard time was no deterrent to the rest of the gang.

 On February 18, 1868, the gang robbed the Harrison County treasury in Magnolia, Iowa, netting some $14,000.
 The very next week, the gang robbed the Louisa and Mills County, Iowa treasuries for about $18,000, soon followed by another robbery of the Howard County treasury in late March.